 Start off each week by setting goals for yourself.
 It will help keep your focus on why you are there and not so much on your anxiety.
 If your goal for that first week is to meet new people, put yourself in situations where you can meet others and communicate with people.

 If your goal is to finish all of your assignments, make a plan and set time aside each day to work on them.
-Setting goals can help remind yourself of what you want to accomplish during your time there and add that familiar feeling of structure to your daily life that will benefit you in the long term.
+Setting goals can help remind you of what you want to accomplish during your time there and add that familiar feeling of structure to your daily life that will benefit you in the long term.

-One of the most important things to remember going into your freshmen year is that everyone is in the same boat.
+One of the most important things to remember going into your freshmen year is that all new college students are in the same boat.
 Everyone starting college is going to be a little bit nervous about something.
-It is new to everyone and everyone wants the same things.
+It is a rite of passage new to everyone and everyone wants the same things.
 Everyone has questions and hopes and worries.

 If you are nervous about meeting other people, remember that they are also nervous about the same things and want the same things.
 If you are nervous about keeping up with your class load, remember most students are also worried about the same things.
 One of the best ways to form connections is by relating to one another and finding support in others.